lil-brumski/lil-brumski/README.md

 *7. I could have stayed in Quantity Surveying and be one class ahead of where I am now, but I choose passion over being in a higher class.*

 *8. My Quantity Surveying first year results will now serve as a reminder that: (i.)
-University isn't easy but you can get good grades when you've start working hard and refuse to be uncomfortable in the University System. (ii.)
+University isn't easy but you can get good grades when you start working hard and refuse to be uncomfortable in the University System. (ii.)
 If I can get good grades in a department I don't want to be in, I can get far better grades in the one I want to be in.*

 *9. That's all for now, thanks for reading.😊😁*